response to the national emergency caused by the

 Director.
 Please work together on this very important issue.

-are only permitted to have alcoholic beverages with responsible drinking at Cullen Park.
+are not permitted to have alcoholic beverages at Comunity Park or

-NO KEGS are allowed in the Texas Sofball Hall of Fame Sunday League
+NO KEGS are allowed in the Texas Sofball Hall of Fame.

 22. Umpire fees are $15 per game for a one umpire system.
 We treat each other